 Shindig, Fairfield Village Hall, Bromsgrove, Worcestershire B61 9LZ

 Friday 20 April:

 Live and Local, Foxt Village Hall, Foxt, Stoke-on-Trent ST10 2HJ

 I was also delighted to work with MotherShip in Birmingham in June 2018 as part of their PLAYGroup project.
 This is a befriending project for newly arrived mothers and local mothers and their 0-4 year olds.
-Mummy Monster was performed at The Meena Centre, home of Help Refugees.
+Snap was performed at The Meena Centre, home of Help Refugees.
 This was the unofficial women and children's centre in the Calais jungle until it had to find a new home, now on the edge of Birmingham's jewellery quarter.

 Hamilton House Community Kitchen, Bristol